Remote Procedure Calls

 RPC Info is a super useful tool to get information about an RPC that has just been sent.

-You simply add the RPCInfo as a parameter of your RPC and default the value to default and it will auto populate upon receiving the RPC
+You simply add the RPCInfo as the last parameter of your RPC and default the value to default and it will auto populate upon receiving the RPC

 [ServerRpc]